-Deep, thought provoking questions on warrior mentality shine a bright light on one of the most ancient psychological archetypes known to humanity - the warrior.
-The perfect antidote to victim mentality, the attitude of the warrior embodies a powerful spirit that empowers us on the path of self improvement and personal growth.
+Deep thought provoking questions on warrior mentality shine a bright light on one of the most ancient psychological archetypes known to humanity - the warrior.
+The perfect antidote to victim mentality, the attitude of the warrior embodies a powerful spirit that empowers us on the path to self-development and positive life change.

-Following below are some thought provoking questions about warrior mentality, or the warrior within...
+Following below are some thought provoking questions about warrior mentality - the warrior within.

 What is a warrior mentality and how can it help me lead a better life?

 Is a warrior mentality a negative or positive thing to have or even cultivate?

 Does adopting a warrior mentality mean that I need to become aggressive and hurt others?
 How can a warrior mentality be a positive force in my life?